bachya/regenmaschine/README.rst

 Authentication Caching
 ----------------------

-Although there doesn't appear to be a limit to the number of times RainMachine™ will allow authentication to occur.
-However, for speed/efficiency, it is often desirable to use the same credentials long-term.
+There doesn't appear to be a limit on the number of times RainMachine™ will allow new access tokens to be generated desirable to use the same credentials long-term.
 The :code:`auth` object can be dumped and saved:

 .. code-block:: python